Naloxone (By injection)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney, liver, or heart disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or heart disease.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.